 How small is one nanometer?
 The human hair is approximately 50 micrometers wide.
 One nanometer is 50,000th of a hair width.

 The modern nanotechnology began in 1981 when scientists develop the scanning tunneling microscope to “see” individual atoms.

-What is Exactly Nanotechnology?
+What Exactly Is Nanotechnology?

 Nanotechnology is science, technology, and engineering carried out at the nanoscale, between 1 and 100 nanometers.
 It can be a complicated topic with new discoveries being made every day.

-Nanotechnology can provide unprecedented insights into materials and equipment and is likely to impact various fields including device physics, material science, supramolecular chemistry, colloidal science, and electrical and mechanical engineering.
+Nanotechnology can provide unprecedented insights into materials and equipment and is likely to impact various fields, including device physics, material science, supramolecular chemistry, colloidal science, and electrical and mechanical engineering.

 The topic can be better explained by providing clear and concise explanations of nanotechnology applications.
 We have listed some less popular uses of nanotechnology and their advantages, showing how they actually impact our daily lives.

 14. Nanotechnology in the Food Industry

 Role of nanotechnology in different aspects of food sectors | Credit: Frontiers